RebinW/active-directory-domain-services/00-infrastructure-preparation/README.md

 # Preparation and configuration of the Windows server
-In this lab, i'm going to go through the setup of installing and configuring the domain controller.
+In this lab, i'm going to go through the setup of installing and configuring the server that will later become the primary domain controller.

 ## VM design decisions
 I'm going to use VirtualBox to run the virtual environment and install my VM "Windows Server", these are the following specifications:
 - VM Name: **DC01**
 - OS Edition: **Windows Server 2022**